Skip nav to main content.

 • House repairs or renovations

-• Replacement appliances or buying furniture
+• Replacing appliances or buying furniture

 • Car repairs or car purchase (though you could also get an auto loan!)